 “Every benefits-eligible U.S. partner working part- or full-time receives 100% tuition coverage for a first-time bachelor’s degree through Arizona State University’s online program.
 Choose from over 100 diverse undergraduate degree programs, and have our support every step of the way.”

 Visit the College Achievement Plan site for a good list of details, but the quick summary is that you must work at least part time for 3 months to qualify.
-TIP: while you’re waiting to qualify, take another Earned Admissions course and fill out your ASU application packet.
+TIP: while you’re waiting to qualify, take another Universal Learner course and fill out your ASU application packet.
 As part of your packet, you’ll be required to send in your homeschool high school transcript and fill out the regular FAFSA paperwork.

 ASU Online has six start dates per year.
 It takes about four weeks for an admission decision, but processing times may vary depending on the volume of student applications and how your transcripts are sent to ASU.
 Starting your application at least a month in advance may help ensure you start on the day you want.

 Examples of ASU Online Degrees & Majors Available